 Alternatives to DPF Removal

-List of Companies Fined in 2017 by the EPA
+List of Companies Fined By The EPA (Updated 2020)

 The EPA publishes a list of the fines it has issued to companies within the year.
 Only the names of companies are released, individuals are often spared from the public ‘disparagement’ but not always.
 Here is a list of some of those companies and the fines they were ordered to pay: